Special Relativity -- Applications to astronomy and the accelerator physics: Introduction

-The problem of the earth-based measurements is solved with the discovery of the essential asymmetry between the earth-based and the sun-based observers, namely, the acceleration of the traveling earth-based observer relative to the fixed stars.
-We demonstrate that for explanation of the aberration of light effect in the rotating frame of reference one does not need neither modify the special theory of relativity, nor apply general theory of relativity.
-It is only necessary to strictly follow the special relativity.
+The challenges associated with Earth-based measurements are resolved by recognizing a fundamental asymmetry between Earth-based and Sun-based observers—specifically, the acceleration of the traveling Earth-based observer relative to the fixed stars.
+We demonstrate that explaining the aberration of light in a rotating frame of reference does not require modifying special relativity or invoking general relativity.
+Instead, a rigorous application of special relativity is sufficient.

-All phenomena in non-inertial reference system should be considered in the framework of the space-time geometric approach using metric tensor.
-Using Langevin metric in a frame of reference attending rotation enables us to explain all earth-based experiments.
-A correct solution of this problem in the rotating frame requires the use of metric tensor even in experiments of first order in $v/c$ since the crossed term in the Langevin metric (which involves the first-order deviation of metric tensor from its Minkowski form) plays a fundamental role in the non-inertial kinematics of a light beam propagation.
-The historical rate of the studies of the optical effects in rotating frames is very unusual.
-The Sagnac effect was discovered in 1913 and described by Langevin in 1921.
-It is interesting that the Langevin metric has in the past hardly ever been applied in the stellar aberration theory.
+All phenomena in non-inertial reference frames should be analyzed within the space-time geometric framework using the metric tensor.
+Employing the Langevin metric in a rotating frame of reference allows us to account for all Earth-based experiments.
+A correct treatment of this problem in a rotating frame necessitates the use of the metric tensor, even for first-order effects in $v/c$.
+This is because the cross term in the Langevin metric—which represents the first-order deviation of the metric tensor from its Minkowski form—plays a crucial role in the non-inertial kinematics of light beam propagation.
+The historical progression of studies on optical effects in rotating frames is quite unusual.
+The Sagnac effect was discovered in 1913 and later described by Langevin in 1921.
+It is intriguing that the Langevin metric has never been previously applied to stellar aberration theory.

+We demonstrate that the aberration of light is a complex phenomenon that must be categorized into various types based on their origin.
+These categories depend on the cause of the aberration—whether it arises from a change in the observer’s velocity (relative to the fixed stars) or the velocity of the light source.
+Furthermore, aberration can be further subdivided based on the physical influence of the optical instrument on the measurement.

-The main facts which a theory of stellar aberration in the earth-based frame of reference must explain are (1) the annual apparent motion of the fixed stars about their locations and (2) the null apparent aberration of rotating binary systems (they exhibit aberrations not different from other stars).
-We present here a theory which accounts for all these, and in addition gives new results.
-All earth-based experiments can be explained on the basis of the effect of the measuring instrument (i.e. physical unavoidable influence of the telescope on the measurement) and the acceleration of traveling earth-based observer relative to the fixed stars.
+A theory of stellar aberration within the Earth-based frame of reference must account for two key observations: (1) the annual apparent motion of fixed stars relative to their positions, and (2) the absence of apparent aberration in rotating binary systems (they exhibit aberrations not different from other stars).
+We present a theory that addresses both of these phenomena while also providing new insights.
+All Earth-based experiments can be explained by considering the effect of the measuring instrument (i.e., the inevitable physical influence of the telescope on the measurement) and the acceleration of the Earth-bound observer relative to the fixed stars.